SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* view and visualise buttons have non-unique ids

 * correlation id/operation id from request into event and shown in technical details notifications

 * add visualiser settings page to admin menu for things such as global max depth setting etc